Partygate inquiry: What happens next?

 “Sue Gray is acting independently, she is leading this piece of work.
 Under the terms of reference she is able to speak to who she wishes and investigate as she sees fit to ascertain the facts,” Mr Johnson’s official spokesperson told reporters.

-Expectations are high that the report will go next week to Mr Johnson, who has pledged to publish it.
-However, its expected publication date has already been delayed several times as new allegations about parties continue to come to light and require additional investigation.
+Expectations are high that the report will go first to Mr Johnson, who has pledged to publish it.
+However, its expected completion date has already been delayed several times as new allegations about parties continue to come to light and require additional investigation.

-While he is thought highly unlikely to resign, no matter how critical her findings may be, Tory MPs have made clear they are ready to submit letters of no confidence to the chair of the backbench 1922 Committee if they feel his position is no longer tenable.
+While he is thought highly unlikely to resign, no matter how critical Ms Gray’s findings might be, Tory MPs have made clear they are ready to submit letters of no confidence to the chair of the backbench 1922 Committee if they feel his position is no longer tenable.
 Committee chair Sir Graham Brady must call a vote of no confidence in Mr Johnson as Tory leader if he receives letters from 15 per cent of MPs - some 54 Conservatives.

 Downing Street will also be on resignation-watch at the time of the report’s publication, as any Cabinet minister contemplating a leadership bid could use the report as an opportunity to distance him- or herself from Mr Johnson and to signal disapproval of his behaviour in office.